 We also investigate the models’ forecasting performance for the time period depending on whether or not the focal product is being promoted.
 Table 5 shows the forecasting performance of the models for the non-promoted period and the promoted forecast period respectively.
 The results are in general consistent with those in Table 3.
 For the non-promoted period, the Base-lift method generally has the worst performance except for the MASE and the AvgRelMAE when the forecast horizon is short (e.g., when h=1 and h=4).
-This indicates that the simple models can be difficult to beat when the product sales are stable (Gür Ali, SayIn et al. 2009, Huang, Fildes et al. 2014).
+This indicates that the simple models can be difficult to beat when the product is not being promoted and its sales are comparably stable (Gür Ali, SayIn et al. 2009, Huang, Fildes et al. 2014).
 The ADL-intra model generates more accurate forecasts compared to the ADL-own model.
 The ADL-own-EWC model and the ADL-own-IC model both outperform the ADL-own model, and the ADL-intra-EWC model and the ADL-intra-IC model both outperform the ADL-intra model.
 For the promoted forecast period, the Base-lift method generates the least accurate forecasts.
 The ADL-intra model outperforms the ADL-own model.
 The ADL-intra-EWC model beats the ADL-intra model, and the ADL-own-EWC model beats the ADL-own-EWC model.
 However, the ADL-intra-IC model and the ADL-own-IC model cannot effectively outperform their counterparts (e.g., the ADL-intra-IC model and the ADL-own-IC model respectively).
 This may be due to the high product sales and high sales variations during the promoted period as the value of the bias correction can get submerged by big variations in the data.

 Table 5 The forecasting performance of the models for promoted and non-promoted period